UPDATED: Mar 26, 2020

 - Winter Driving Emergency Car Kit from Washington State DOT

 Driving in Snow

 Driving in snow changes how your vehicle interacts with the road.
+This is especially true if you’re driving in one of the 10 deadliest cities for U.S. drivers.
 For example, a car coming to a stop in snowy conditions will take twice as long to stop as on a dry, clear road.
 The same car traveling on ice will take three times the distance to come to a complete stop.